Simuleos-lab/TaraKernel.jl/notes/disscusions/_STAGE/T20251125-LiteTapeSegment.model.kernel.md

 ## DynamicTail
 - The **uncommitted suffix** following the last `CommitRecord`.
-- Contains only non-commit `StaticRecord`s.
+- Contains only non-commit `StaticLiteRecord`s.
 - Mutable via append operations.
 - Not part of any committed state.
 - Not hashable.